Cezarsilvasantosotaner/youtube-nocookie/README.md

 # YouTube-Nocookie
-YouTube-Nocookie is a WordPress plugin that lets you embed YouTube videos in
+YouTube-Nocookie is a WordPress plugin that lets you embed YouTube videos in *.youtube-nocookie